mcosovic/FactorGraph.jl/docs/src/man/input.md

 ---

 #### Data structure
-The GaussBP package uses `jacobian` input data format for all analyses.
+The FactorGraph package uses `jacobian` input data format for all analyses.
 Jacobian input data contains coefficients of the linear system of the equations.
 The structure of the `jacobian` variable being loaded from HDF5 or XLSX input files is given below:
 - column 1: row indices of the corresponding jacobian matrix;
 - column 2: column indices of the corresponding jacobian matrix;
 - column 3: coefficient values of the corresponding jacobian matrix.
 Passing data directly via command-line arguments allows the use of a sparse or full matrix to describe the `jacobian` variable.

-The `observation` and `variance` input data are used for all analyses available in the GaussBP package and contains measurement mean and variance values.
+The `observation` and `variance` input data are used for all analyses available in the FactorGraph package and contains measurement mean and variance values.

 ---